Illuminated trams are a popular feature of today’s Blackpool Illuminations.

 Five tram cars were first decorated with patriotic slogans on 22 June 1897 to celebrate the Diamond Jubilee of Queen Victoria.
 They were powered by onboard batteries.

-This was the first time that illuminated trams had been seen on Blackpool Promenade and those early Victorians had no idea of what was to come!
+It was the first time that illuminated trams had been seen on Blackpool Promenade.
+The early Victorians had no idea of what was to come!

 Celebrating Royal occasions has always sparked brightly lit trams.
 The next event was the Coronation of King Edward VII in 1902 and was marked with 25 brightly lit trams.
 They were lit with patriotic red, white and blue lamps.